AdinanAries/BuyHerDrink/database/backendAPI/README.md

     Note: User making the bid is set to the logged in User.
 Result: Returns a JSON message on success or failure indicating such.

+## /findnearby
+### Method: Post
+Returns a list of posts that are availble to make requests on, based on city and offset.

+Parameters: Must be logged in, parameters sent as URL parameters
+            city  int  *City looking for posts in*
+            offset  string(500) *Offset(if 0, gives first 10, 1, gives second ten, etc*
+            drink_offer_bid_amount  int *Amount offering user is putting up*

+Sample:
+    "city":"Not Speced"
+    "offset":1

+Result: Returns a JSON list of posts.

 # The following are samples of browser based methods of editing posts and users.

 ## /editself